cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 to Montgomery coordinates via the mapping.

-- For twisted Edwards curves, compose the Weierstrass to Montgomery mapping with the Montgomery to twisted Edwards mapping ({{appx-rational-map-edw}}) to obtain a Weierstrass curve and a mapping to the target twisted Edwards curve.
+- For twisted Edwards curves, compose the Weierstrass to Montgomery mapping with either of the Montgomery to twisted Edwards mappings ({{appx-rational-map-edw}}, {{appx-rational-map-edw-opt}}) to obtain a Weierstrass curve and a mapping to the target twisted Edwards curve.
 Map to this Weierstrass curve, then convert to Edwards coordinates via the mapping.